mikerst/mikethomas.design/src/work/insight-gathering-qualitative-research.md

 _How often would the customer expect to receive such an email_?

-## Sourcing the right candidates
+## Sourcing the right participants

-As this was to be a short initial study, we opted to conduct the research in a remote, unmoderated context via UserTesting.com, that provide some useful built-in tools that allowed us to source the best possible candidates.
+As this was to be a short initial study, we opted to conduct the research in a remote, unmoderated context via UserTesting.com, that provide some useful built-in tools that allowed us to source the best possible participants.

 ### Demographic

-For security and data protection reasons we weren&rsquo;t in a position to make use of our existing customer database, but we wanted to ensure that candidates matched, or closely resembled customers in one of TotallyMoney&rsquo;s key customer segments.
+For security and data protection reasons we weren&rsquo;t in a position to make use of our existing customer database, but we wanted to ensure that participants matched, or closely resembled customers in one of TotallyMoney&rsquo;s key customer segments.
 The following would therefore needed to be true:

-1. To ensure market familiarity — candidates must have engaged in the credit marketing in the preceding 12 months in some form.
+1. To ensure market familiarity — participants must have engaged in the credit marketing in the preceding 12 months in some form.
-2. We knew that our traffic from this email was very heavily skewed towards mobile users at approximately 80%, and so we wanted candidates with a similar likelihood of being on a mobile device.
+2. We knew that our traffic from this email was very heavily skewed towards mobile users at approximately 80%, and so we wanted participants with a similar likelihood of being on a mobile device.
-3. Candidates must be from the UK.
+3. Participants must be from the UK.
-4. Candidates should ideally be in the £10—£25k income bracket.
+4. Participants should ideally be in the £10—£25k income bracket.

 ### Screener

 UserTesting.com allows some of the criteria mentioned above to be applied as a filter.
-Beyond that, we screened candidates by posing some initial questions up front.
+Beyond that, we screened participants by posing some initial questions up front.

 When doing this it was important to set the questions up correctly.
-We wanted only the most appropriate, genuine candidates to pass the screener.
+We wanted only the most appropriate, genuine participants to pass the screener.

 <figure>
 	<img src="/_assets/img/case-study__research__screener.jpg" />
-	<figcaption>Getting the screener right helps to improve the chances of getting the right candidates.</figcaption>
+	<figcaption>Getting the screener right helps to improve the chances of getting the right participants.</figcaption>
 </figure>

 ## Prototype

-One of the more interesting aspects of this study was that we needed candidates to respond to an email touchpoint.
+One of the more interesting aspects of this study was that we needed participants to respond to an email touchpoint.

-We weren&rsquo;t in a position to send an email directly to candidates, but wanted them to experience the email in an inbox-like setting.
-Furthermore, we wanted candidates to experience the email in a way that was responsive to their device size, as opposed to some idealised version.
-We opted to send candidates through to a browser-based demo email, that acted as the closest match we could get to proving a real inbox experience in terms of visible area and responsive behaviour.
+We weren&rsquo;t in a position to send an email directly to participants, but wanted them to experience the email in an inbox-like setting.
+Furthermore, we wanted participants to experience the email in a way that was responsive to their device size, as opposed to some idealised version.
+We opted to send participants through to a browser-based demo email, that acted as the closest match we could get to proving a real inbox experience in terms of visible area and responsive behaviour.

 <figure>
 	<img src="/_assets/img/case-study__research__proto.jpg" />